About the Breed

 At cat shows, I describe Curls "as the ultimate pet".
 When the originators of the breed finally determined that the "looks" could be reproduced with confidence, they then decided to look for personalities and character that would make this breed the most popular cat you could find.

-They "coo" ...
+When Curls are talking to their peeps, they "coo" ...
 Curls are typically a quiet cat, although, my whole males can sometimes challenge this statement.
 But for the most part, they have a unique and sweet little "coo" rather than a meow.
 Except for the queens in season and the males who desperately WISH the queens were in season, American Curls are a relatively quiet pet.
+Many of our 'kids' talk and will carry on a little conversation with us from time to time...
+They like to be talked to.
+And frequently, they will talk back.
+They are very social little creatures!

 We have all LONG HAIRed cats, but my house is not covered with cat hair like you would expect.
 The American Curl has a long, sleek, silky coat with very little undercoat (usually.
 Nikki is an exception to this distinct characteristic.
 But we think she's so beautiful anyway, we don't care.)
 Even though the body coat is not 'puffy', the tail of a LH Curl will be full and fluffy... and soft and silky.

 The American Curl is also known as the "Peter Pan" of cats.
-They rewtain their kitten-like playfulness into adulthood and seem to really never grow up
+They retain their kitten-like playfulness into adulthood and seem to really never grow up

 (in attitude.)